 If there's a conversation longer than a couple of sentences without a joke in it, beware.
 It's setting something up, and there's nothing in nature more dangerous than a loaded pun.

 The opening pub quiz doesn't just give you an excuse to chat to everyone and pump them for hints, it sets up the fact that this is a game full of wordplay, jokes, and really good-bad one-liners that occasionally verge on torture.
 It's a game where you'll visit a location called Castle Florescu in Romania in search of a heartbroken friend who's contemplating suicide... purely so that the main character can announce "Jake Stonebender... to the Florescu!"
 The same town has a coffee shop called Starbucherest.
 It sells Decappucinos, and has a special running on, amongst others, Chinese coffee beans.
 They're brewed as espresso for flavour, then topped with a dollop of fresh mortar.
 "I've never seen that before," Jake admits.
 "What?" demands the barista, "You've never seen mortar on an Orient espresso?"

 This is weapons grade punning, people.
 Be very, very afraid.

 If you don't feel like checking out the game, I highly recommend trying to track down a copy of the stories.
-They're tough to find in print (and the same goes for the spin-off series set in a brothel owned by Callahan's wife), but the audio versions from Blackstone are pretty good, and available on Audible.
-The only downside of getting into them is that I guarantee you'll start wishing that Callahan's Place actually existed, and that you had somewhere like that to go in the evenings, smash a glass in the fireplace, and share a toast to the fact that people - and even horrifically bad jokes - can be pretty damn special.
+They're tough to find in print (and the same goes for the spin-off series set in a brothel owned by Callahan's wife), but the audio versions from Blackstone are pretty good, and available on Audible (opens in new tab).
+The only downside of getting into them is that I guarantee you'll start wishing that Callahan's Place actually existed, and that you had somewhere like that to go in the evenings, smash a glass in the fireplace, and share a toast to the fact that people—and even horrifically bad jokes—can be pretty damn special.
 Fair trade, really.
-I'm glad I found it before someone picked it up as a cheap drinks coaster... just not that I had to.
+I'm glad I found it before someone picked it up as a cheap drinks coaster.
+It's just a shame I had to.